rascol/Raspberry-Pi-PPS-Client/README.md

 # Installing
 ---

 The pps-client has a few pre-compiled Linux 4 versions of the installer on the server.
 The pps-client version must match the version of the Linux kernel on your RPi.
-Version matching is necessary because pps-client contains a kernel driver that will only be recognized by the matching Linux kernel version.
+Version matching is necessary because pps-client contains a kernel driver that will only be recognized by the matching version of the Linux kernel.

 The kernel version of your RPi can be found by running `uname -r` from a connected terminal.
 The first two numbers in the kernel version on your RPi must match those in the pps-client installer that you select.
 If the third number mismatches that means the kernel version on your RPi is not the latest bugfix version of the Linux kernel in that series.
 In that case, you will need to update the kernel on your RPi.